Remote Control for programmable displays by MKT Systemtechnik

 CAN: 500 kBit/sec

-which means "Programming Mode has been activated, and the terminal is listening on the CAN-bus, using a bitrate of 500 kBit/second at the moment" .
+which means "Programming Mode has been activated, and the device is listening on the CAN-bus, using a bitrate of 500 kBit/second at the moment" .

 This message will be hardware specific; in future versions there may be other communication channels, too.

 It will disappear after a few seconds.
-But the terminal continues to listen on the remote control interface (which may be CAN or something else).
+But the device continues to listen on the remote control interface (which may be CAN or something else).

 For example, if the remote control interface is a CAN bus port (not CANopen), you may now connect MKT's CAN Tester for Windows to establish the remote control connection.

-After preparing the terminal for remote control operation (as explained in the previous chapter), press F12 in the remote terminal program once or twice, to enter the display's system menu (which replaces pressing F2+F3 simultaneously on a device with a real keyboard).
+After preparing the device for remote control operation (as explained in the previous chapter), press F12 in the terminal program once or twice, to enter the remotely controlled device's system menu (which replaces pressing F2+F3 simultaneously on a device with a real keyboard, as used in the 'MKT-View' family).

-If correctly configured, the terminal program (running on a PC) or the built-in remote control client (in the UPT programming tools) will show a similar display as on the device's LCD, as far as the crude VT52- or VT100 terminal emulation permits:
+When correctly configured, the terminal program (running on a PC) or the built-in remote control client (in the UPT programming tools) will show a similar display as on the device's LCD, as far as the ancient VT52- or VT100 terminal emulation permits:

 Main system menu (1)